 Registration is a two-step process.
 First, you need to register to attend the College and pay the registration fee.
-This registration can be accomplished on-line at https://form.jotform.com/230186362558056
+This registration can be accomplished on-line at https://form.jotform.com/233233732943152

-The participant registration fee for registrations received prior to March 17 is \$35.00 and is nonrefundable.
-After March 17 or walk-in is \$45.00.
+The participant registration fee for registrations received prior to February 1 is \$30.00 (early-bird fee) and is non-refundable.
+From February 1 to March 22 the normal fee is \$35.00.
+After March 22 or walk-in the late fee is \$45.00.
 Your registration fee covers facility fee, course participation, continental breakfast, lunch, the cost of certificates, mailing and patch.

 The second step is to complete the record card for the degree program that you anticipate completing at this session and obtain the required signatures.
-E-Mail this form to the appropriate Program Dean:
+After you obtain your District Commissioner's signature, E-Mail this form to the appropriate Program Dean:

-Bachelor Program (and Associate Degree) - Shane Blair - skipper1836@gmail.com

-Master's Program - Alan Wolfson - alan.wolfson@gamil.com

-Doctorate Program - Brian Snow - pmlsnow@hotmail.com

-Post Graduate Studies Program - Warren Riccitelli - wriccitelli@gmail.com
+Bachelor Program - Shane Blair - skipper1836@gmail.com Master's Program - Alan Wolfson - alan.wolfson@gamil.com Doctorate Program - Brian Snow - pmlsnow@hotmail.com Post Graduate Studies Program - Warren Riccitelli - writcitelli@gmail.com

 This catalog contains a brief description of every course in the College curriculum.
 The specific courses to be offered this year will be from the list on pages 7 and 8.
 Please feel free to make copies and give them out to all of your Scouting friends.
-Please register prior to March 28, 2023 which is when on-line registration ends.